-The Chinese New Year officially begins on January 28, and ringing in the Year of the Rooster is the perfect excuse for a wintertime feast.
+Each year, we celebrate Chinese New Year with a wintertime feast.
 We love to make this occasion an extra-special family event, since one of our daughters, Mia, is adopted from China.

 Typically, we cook up some easy Chinese food—beef with broccoli and lo mein—and the entire family gets together for a feast.
 On this day, it’s traditional to eat foods that are symbolic.
 For instance, long noodles symbolize longevity; oranges, which could represent gold, symbolize wealth.
 The idea is that if you eat these foods, you’ll enjoy prosperity and a very long life.
 It’s also a tradition on the Chinese New Year to eat whole fish.
 But at our house, a whole fish with the head and tail intact definitely is not on the menu!
 Mia is an ultra-picky eater who loves pasta more than any other food.
 For this reason, besides lo mein, Asian noodle soup is a way to bump up the good things in the approaching new year.
 For dessert, try fortune cookies (of course!), along with orange wedges and maybe a pot of tea.